March 24th 2019

 Would you pay more for a hairdryer than you would for your hoover?
 If this breakthrough in blowdrying is anything to go by, you could well be making a wise investment…

-Before you remortgage/ click away with haste, let’s consider some of the selling points of this most unique of dryers.
-It might look more Star Wars than salon staple, but 103 engineers, 1010 miles of human hair tested and 100+ patents pending suggest that the sci fi looking hair gun is anything but a gimmick.
-While we’re yet to road test it (we’re saving our pennies for the first week of June when it launches in the UK), some initial mulling over is essential before forking out.
+Before you remortgage/click away with haste, let’s consider some of the selling points of this most unique of dryers.
+It might look more Star Wars than salon staple, but 103 engineers, 1010 miles of human hair tested and 100+ patents pending suggest that the sci-fi looking hair gun is anything but a gimmick.
+While we’re yet to road test it, some initial mulling over is essential before forking out.
 Here are our perceived ‘For and Againsts’:

 It’s health insurance for hair.
 Kind of.
 Your average blower often blasts hair with scorchingly hot air, or alternatively it may waft it feebly towards your strands, meaning longer heat exposure for your hair, singed ends and burnt scalps.
 Altogether not a happy situation, and one that James Dyson was set upon solving with the launch of the Dyson Supersonic™:

 “Hair dryers can be heavy, inefficient and make a racket.
 By looking at them further we realised that they can also cause extreme heat damage to hair.
 I challenged Dyson engineers to really understand the science of hair and develop our version of a hair dryer, which we think solves these problems.”